Contract Redlining: The Process and Challenges

 When should you redline a contract?

-Contract redlining should be used when parties require amends during the early phases of the contract lifecycle, usually to negotiate better terms and conditions.
+Contract redlining should be used when parties require amends during the early stages of the contract lifecycle, usually to negotiate better terms and conditions.
 However, the process will also be used in other scenarios, including when parties create a new contract or edit previous versions.

 Contract redlining requires close attention to detail, and the contract may undergo multiple edits before reaching a final version.